moby/moby/man/docker-images.1.md

 The list will contain the image repository name, a tag for the image, and an image ID, when it was created and its virtual size.
-Columns: REPOSITORY, TAG, IMAGE ID, CREATED, and VIRTUAL SIZE.
+Columns: REPOSITORY, TAG, IMAGE ID, CREATED, and SIZE.

 The `docker images` command takes an optional `[REPOSITORY[:TAG]]` argument that restricts the list to images that match the argument.
 If you specify